Last updated 11 August 2022

-The legend among Hawaiian people, Duke Kahanamoku, is famous for preaching and spreading Hawaiian hospitality known as Aloha.
+Duke Kahanamoku, the Hawaiian legend famous for championing modern surfing was also a proponent for spreading Hawaiian hospitality known as Aloha.

-If you have kids who are keen to tackle some of the more “extreme” activities on their Hawaiian holiday, my three lads’ Hawaiian highlights could help create memorable holiday experiences for your kids (and you!)
+If you’re heading to Hawaii with your kids who are keen to tackle some of the more “extreme” activities on their holiday, my three lads’ Hawaiian highlights may help create memorable holiday experiences for your kids (and you!)

-My boys are aged 15, 10 and 10.
-They like to be active (and I want them burning up their excessive energy!)
-When I quizzed them post-holiday on what was the best part of their recent Hawaiian adventure, their response (in order of favourites):
+My boys at the time were aged 15, 10 and 10.
+They like to be active (and I want them burning up excessive energy!)
+When I quizzed them after our Hawaiian holiday on what was the best part of their recent adventure, this was their response in order:

 The week before we were due to depart for Hawaii, this “activity” was suggested to us via email by friends who were already in Maui.
 Their eldest lad saw a brochure at the airport and was keen to participate.

 When I asked my three fellas back in Australia, if they wanted to try Paintball in Maui, it was a unanimous “YES!”

 The truth was my two younger fellows – 10 years at the time – were rapt they could play paintball because, in Queensland, the legal age to play paintball is 15 and over.
 This was their chance to be “shot at” and “to shoot at” and it was all they could talk about in the week leading up to our departure for Hawaii.